electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 - Scenario 2: 1.89 kWh/100km
 - Scenario 3: 3.02 kWh/100km

-But this is in the best-case scenario where you are able to calculate exactly where to lift the foot of the watt pedal.
+But this is in the best-case scenario where you can calculate exactly where to lift the foot of the watt pedal.
 In the real world, this benefit would be smaller since you would end up needing to add some power or braking at the end when you are not able to calculate this correctly.

 ## One pedal driving vs manual/automatic regen